maplib

 • query: The SPARQL query string

-• native_dataframe: Return columns with maplib-native formatting.
+• solution_mappings: Returns SolutionMappings with maplib-native formatting and with RDF typing.
 Useful for round-trips.

 • graph: The IRI of the graph to query.